List of Titans (2018 TV series) characters: Gar Logan / Beast Boy

 Garfield "Gar" Logan is a shapeshifter who can transform into animals of his choice.
 He primarily turns into a tiger, his favorite animal.
 Gar developed his abilities from a drug administered by scientist Niles Caulder, also known as the Chief, to cure him of a lethal disease.
 The drug saved his life, but also created the side effect of allowing him to alter his DNA into animal DNA.
 He begins the series living in a secluded mansion with the Chief and other individuals saved by him.

 In the first season, Gar encounters Rachel Roth while sneaking out of the mansion and encourages her to live with him.
 After Dick Grayson and Kory Anders arrive to take back Rachel, Gar's housemates encourage him to join them.
-He becomes part of a team with Dick, Kory, and Rachel, who defeat those pursuing Rachel and reunite her with her mother Angela Azarath.
-However, Gar ends up poisoned by Angela, who is secretly in league with Rachel's demon father Trigon.
+He becomes part of a team with Dick, Kory, and Rachel, who defeat those pursuing Rachel and reunite her with her mother Angela Azarath, but Gar ends up poisoned by Angela, who is secretly in league with Rachel's demon father Trigon.
 To save Gar's life, Rachel is forced to summon Trigon, and Trigon cures Gar of his poisoning.

 In the second season, after Trigon's defeat, Gar joins a new Titans team with Rachel and Jason Todd under Dick's leadership.
 Gar is the only Titan who does not leave their tower after Dick reveals the truth behind Jericho's death, which results in him being left alone to care for Conner.
 He is subsequently captured by Lex Luthor's Cadmus Laboratories, who subject him to a brainwashing experiment that causes him to turn violent on command.
 The experiment is intended to increase Conner's bidding rights by pitting him against the brainwashed Gar, but Rachel manages to save Gar as the Titans defeat Cadmus.

 In the third season, Gar joins the Titans in relocating to Gotham City in light of Jason Todd's death.
 He started watching nature documentaries to make himself more than both a human and an animal.

 In the fourth season, Gar is given a special super-suit from S.T.A.R.
-Labs so that he wouldn't have to strip in order to become an animal.
+Labs so that he would not have to remove his clothes to transform.
 When he tries it out, he blacks out before regaining consciousness in the wrecked lab.
 Gar was told by Bernard Fitzmartin that he became a gorilla, a Velociraptor, and an armadillo.
 He once became a virus in order to deal with a snake that Mother Mayhem put in Superboy's body.
+After being asked to be taken to the Red upon seeing a sign during a fight with the Church of the Blood, Gar finds himself emerging in Mount Kilimanjaro where he meets Freedom Beast.
+He learns what he can from him and the experiment that Chief did with a virus.
+After entering the Red again, he finds himself seeing the Multiverse, experience a brief trip to Earth-2, other glimpses of Earths, and Freedom Beast nodding at him before ending up unconscious at Doom Manor where he is found by Cyborg.